ilanman/Rpres_ML_2/index.md

 # Kmeans
 <space>

-- choose K randomly - can lead to poor centroids
-     - run k-means multiple times - still doesn’t solve problems

-- can reduce the total SSE by increasing K
-     - can increase the cluster with largest SSE
-- can decrease K and minimize SSE
-     - split up a cluster into other clusters
-     - the centroid that is split will increase total SSE the least
-- bisecting K means
+- Bisecting K means
-   - less susceptible to initialization problems
-   - split points into 2 clusters
+  - Split points into 2 clusters
-        - take cluster with largest SSE - split that into two clusters
+    - Take cluster with largest SSE - split that into two clusters
-   - rerun bisecting K mean on resulting clusters
+  - Rerun bisecting K mean on resulting clusters
-   - stop when you have K clusters
+  - Stop when you have K clusters
+- Less susceptible to initialization problems

 ----